-Even in instances when an agency has statutory discretion to use a marketable permitting program, such a program may not be the most suitable regulatory tool to achieve an agency's goal.
+Like other agency activities, marketable permitting programs must be within the agency's statutory authority.
+But even when an agency has statutory discretion to use a marketable permitting program, such a program may not be the most suitable regulatory tool to achieve an agency's goal.
 Marketable permitting programs are more likely to be suitable when:

-- The agency can clearly define the privileges or obligations to be assigned by the program and has the necessary information to set the level of regulated activity. - The agency has sufficient resources to design and administer the program and is capable of reevaluating the appropriate target level of activity over time.
+- The agency can clearly define the privileges or obligations to be assigned by the program and has the necessary information to set the level of regulated activity. - The agency has sufficient resources to design and administer the program and is capable of reevaluating the appropriate target level of activity over time. - The agency finds it difficult or expensive to discern compliance costs for individual regulated parties.
+This often occurs when the activity to be regulated is conducted by numerous heterogeneous or small sources, or when there are as yet unrealized opportunities for significant technological developments by actors other than those upon whom the regulatory obligations fall.

-- The agency finds it difficult or expensive to discern compliance costs for individual regulated parties.
-This often occurs when the activity to be regulated is conducted by numerous heterogeneous or small sources, or when there are as yet unrealized opportunities for significant technological developments by actors other than those upon whom the regulatory obligations fall. - The agency is reasonably confident that a robust market is feasible.
-This requires interest and participation by regulated entities that have, or are capable of developing, sufficient knowledge to make efficient decisions in the market. - Regulated parties have sufficiently differing compliance costs, such that the savings from trading are likely to be greater than transaction costs. - The agency cares more about overall level of an activity than the identity or location of the actors engaging in the activity.
-Alternatively, a marketable permit system could take locational differences into account in its structure, by, for example, setting prices so that it costs more to buy permits in a place where marginal benefits of cutbacks are high.4 - Marketable permitting programs are less likely to be suitable when: - The balance of factors listed above is not favorable. - The risk of unintended consequences from trading, such as the potential for highly localized problems, is difficult to manage.
+- The agency is reasonably confident that a robust market is feasible.
+This requires interest and participation by regulated entities that have, or are capable of developing, sufficient knowledge to make efficient decisions in the market. - Regulated parties have sufficiently differing compliance costs, such that the savings from trading are likely to be greater than transaction costs. - The agency determines that the overall level of an activity is more significant than the identity or location of the actors engaging in the activity.
+Alternatively, a marketable permit system could take locational differences into account in its structure, by, for example, setting prices so that it costs more to buy permits in a place where the marginal benefits of cutbacks are high.4

+Marketable permitting programs are less likely to be suitable when:

+- The balance of factors listed above is not favorable. - The risk of unintended consequences from trading, such as the potential for localized problems,5 is difficult to manage.

 Once an agency has decided to create a marketable permitting program, it must consider how to establish it.
-Many agencies have used notice-and-comment rulemaking when creating a marketable permitting regime.5 In a handful of instances, agencies have established marketable permitting programs through guidance documents.6 Since agencies cannot impose legally binding obligations through guidance documents,7 this latter approach can lead to some uncertainty among existing and prospective permittees and even agency officials as to the permanence of the program.8 Notice-and-comment rulemaking also has the virtue of soliciting stakeholder input while a rule is being shaped.9 Public input can be beneficial in determining whether a particular activity lends itself to regulation via a marketable permitting regime and, if so, how the program should be designed so as to best serve the public interest.
+Many agencies have used notice-and-comment rulemaking when creating a marketable permitting regime.6 In a handful of instances, agencies have established marketable permitting programs through guidance documents.7 Since agencies cannot impose legally

-4 For example, as with sulphur dioxide emissions from the Midwest which affect the East Coast and emissions from the East Coast which mostly blow out to sea.
+4 For example, as with sulfur dioxide emissions from the Midwest which affect the East Coast and emissions from the East Coast which mostly blow out to sea.